andyprowl/ape/Documentation/docs/Backlog.md

+ - Extract Qt timer-based "loop" out of SceneWidget
+ - Make SceneWidget independent of InputHandler
+  - Try and generalize GLFW engine-based and Qt's event-based approaches
  - Figure out why Blender models get loaded without textures
  - Is it correct to have cameras be part of the scene?
    - Problem with cameras in scene: two views with different aspect ratio would conflict!
    - Is it correct to force renderers to use a camera from a scene?
    - This way when two widgets use the same camera and one manipulates it, the other one also gets updated...
- - Clean up CMake build system and factor out common boilerplate
-  - Especially cmake/dependencies.cmake files for all projects
  - Have "Infrastructure" folder with top-level docs and backlog
  - Add CMake install target also handling correct deployment of dependencies
  - Create a separate library for Qt's SceneWidget
  - Create a separate library for model import units using Assimp